 The highest point along the Going-to-Sun Road at 6,646 feet (2,025 m) is a popular area.
 Surrounded by peaks, find Reynolds Mountain and Clements Mountain.

-Stop by the Logan Pass Visitor Center and explore the interpretive displays and look out for mountain goats that frequent this area.
+Stop by the Logan Pass Visitor Center to explore the interpretive displays and look out for mountain goats that frequent this area.
 This is also a popular hiking departure point for glacier hikes.

 Opens in late June or early July and remains open until October.